-The DCMP creates materials that promote students' active engagement with the content.
+The DCMP materials promote students' active engagement with the content.
 Activities are written to foster constructive and interactive cognitive engagement, as defined by the ICAP framework (Chi & Wylie, 2014).
 Instructor support materials are provided to support the implementation of effective, research-based pedagogical strategies.

-Opportunities for deep levels of cognitive engagement lead to more equitable student outcomes across gender, race, ethnicity, and socioeconomic status.
+Opportunities for deep levels of cognitive engagement lead to more equitable student outcomes across gender, race, ethnicity, and socioeconomic status (Theobald et al., 2020).